mayankgirdhar27/iOS-Developer-Portfolio/README.md

 An app just to showcase my favorite superheroes and their best movie scenes.
 Data is being fetched from a local JSON file.
+AVKit is used to play media like Videos in the App.

 ![Superhero](https://user-images.githubusercontent.com/50924430/118241726-1b4ed500-b4ba-11eb-8dcc-63e4d622e328.png)

+# Private Eye

+UI/UX - SwiftUI

+I am currently working on this app as this is my final year project.

+An app for the local law enforcement to capture and store digital evidence on the device.
+The person using the app can give notes on stored evidence.
+Audit Trail is being maintained of all the activity and evidence capture.

+CoreData is using one-to-many relationships to manage the data.
+CoreData is being used to manage the data in the app.
+I am using Documents directory to store files like videos and photos.
+And then storing the link(URL) of the documents directroy in CoreData with other information. and then fetching back data from CoreData.